duaraghav8/dockershrink/README.md

 ## Why does dockershrink exist?
 Every org using containers in development or production environments understands the pain of managing hundreds or even thousands of bloated Docker images in their infrastructure.

+High data storage and transfer costs, long build times, underprodctive developers - we've seen it all.

+The issue becomes even more painful and costly with interpreted languages such as Nodejs & Python.
+Apps written in these languages need to pack the interpreters and all their dependencies inside their container images, significantly increasing their size.

 But not everyone realizes that by just implementing some basic techniques, they can reduce the size of a 1GB Docker image down to **as little as 100 MB**!

 ([I also made a video on how to do this.](https://youtu.be/vHBHxQfK6cM))

 Imagine the costs saved in storage & data transfer, decrease in build times AND the productivity gains for developers :exploding_head:

-Dockershrink aims to auomatically apply advanced optimization techniques so engineers don't have to waste time on it and the organization still reaps the benefits!
+Dockershrink aims to automatically apply advanced optimization techniques so engineers don't have to waste time on it and the organization still saves :moneybag:!

 You're welcome :wink: